LuckPerms/LuckPermsWeb/README.md

 ```

 ### Self hosting
-There is a convenient installation script provided for self hosting the web apps.
+There is a convenient tutorial provided for self hosting the web apps.

-For more details, see [here](https://github.com/LuckPerms/web-installer).
+For more details, see [here](https://luckperms.net/wiki/Self-hosting-the-web-interfaces).